Test-Time Compute Games: Deferred Proofs

 Then, for $i\neq 1$ we have:

 while for $i = 1$ we have:

 \end{proof}

-In our setting, we can use the above lemma with $\Xb$ corresponding to the vector of offered values $\Vb(\thetab)$.
-More precisely, let us denote by $s^\beta$ and $s^\infty$ the market share functions under bounded rationality and perfect rrationality respectively (see Table~\ref{tab:market-models}).
+To prove Theorem~\ref{thm:high-rationality}, we will use Lemma~\ref{lemma:softmax-indicator} with $\Xb$ corresponding to the vector of offered values $(\Vb(\thetab),0)$ (which has $N+1$ components, including $V_0 = 0$).
+More precisely, let us denote by $s^\beta$ and $s^\infty$ the market share functions under bounded rationality and perfect rationality, respectively (see Table~\ref{tab:market-models}).
 Then, for any $\thetab\in\Theta^N$, and any provider $i$, we have:

-where $\pi$ is the permutation ordering providers by their offered value.
-Taking the maximum among providers $i$ and the (finitely many) compute levels they can select in the above expression, and letting $\delta_{min} > 0 $ be the minimum gap in value offered by any two different providers (recall that we are assuming that providers always offer different values):
+where $\pi$ is the permutation ordering providers by their offered value at $\thetab$.
+Taking the maximum among providers $i$ and the (finitely many) compute levels they can select in the above expression, and letting $\delta_{\min} > 0 $ be the minimum gap in value offered by any two different providers (recall that we are assuming that providers always offer different values):